-The programme is delivered by a series of live-streamed lectures and tutorials, and students will also have access to a number of seminars and tutorials uploaded onto the ASI Portal for students to review and revise at their own convenience.
+The programme is delivered by a series of live-streamed lectures and tutorials, and students will also have access to a number of seminars and tutorials uploaded onto the ASI Portal to review and revise at their own convenience.
 This level consists of eight mandatory modules, covering Arabic language extensively, as well as Islamic law, hadith, Quranic studies, and the principle sciences underpinning these disciplines.
-Students will also have the opportunity to further their studies by travelling abroad with the institute on the annual Sacred Science Journey and the Summer Residential Retreat.
-These are highly recommended for students who are able to dedicate the time to deepen their understanding of the material covered in the classroom and to be taught by international scholars.
+Students will also have the opportunity to join us on two scheduled student retreats per year, an Arabic Summer School, day trips and SU events, during which students can benefit from the company of their peers, teachers and staff.
+We strongly encourage attendance at these events in order for students to not forget or become disconnected from the blessings of good company.

-Our unique three-tier structure makes our Alimiyyah Degree unlike any other.
-The Degree is split into three-distinct levels: Foundation Level, Intermediate Level, and the world-renowned Advanced Level – taught exclusively by Shaykh Akram Nadwi.
+Our unique three-tier structure makes our Islamic Scholarship Programmes unlike any other.
+The Programmes are split into three distinct levels: Foundation Year, Arabic Immersion Year, and the Alimiyyah Programme.
 These three programmes together form the UK’s first part-time ‘Alimiyyah Degree taught exclusively in the English language.

 Tutorials take place during a weekday evening – usually lasting no more than two hours.
 Tutorials allow students to review their answers or theories that have been developed over the duration of the course, and to explore ideas that arise in discussion with your peers and tutors.